Michigan Health Care

-The exchange starts Oct.
-1. Consumers will be able to compare Michigan health care plans at health care quote or call 800-318-2596.
-You can also apply by mail or in person, but online will be the most efficient way to apply.
-If you make up to 400% of the federal poverty line (FPL) – which is $12,490 for an individual, and $25,750 for a family of four in 2019 – you should qualify for some government assistance in paying for your health insurance.
+The exchange starts on October 1.
+Consumers will be able to compare Michigan health care plans at health care quote or call 800-318-2596.
+You can also apply by mail or in person, but online will be the most efficient way to use.
+If you make up to 400% of the federal poverty line (FPL) – which is $12,490 for an individual and $25,750 for a family of four in 2019 – you should qualify for some government assistance in paying for your health insurance.

 What do you need to enroll in a Michigan health care plan?

-- Social Security number (or document numbers such as those on green cards).
+- Insured’s Social Security number (or document numbers such as those on green cards).